The Guide Dog Team

 About Guide Dog Teams.

-Each Guide Dog Team is a very special relationship between a person with low vision or blindness and their Guide Dog.
-This relationship is built through trust, loyalty, lots of detailed training, and love for one another.
+Each Guide Dog Team is formed through a very special partnership between a person with low vision or blindness and their Guide Dog.
+This relationship is built through trust, respect, loyalty, extensive training, and love for one another.

-While many people know about a Guide Dog’s level of skill and training, it’s important to realise that Guide Dog Handlers also undergo detailed training.
-Throughout this training, Guide Dog Handlers develop special skills that make for a successful partnership with a Guide Dog.
+While many people know about a Guide Dog’s skill and training, it’s important to realise that Guide Dog Handlers also undergo intensive training.
+Throughout this process, Handlers develop specialised skills that help create a successful partnership with their Guide Dog.

 The Guide Dog application process

-Guide Dogs are just like the people they support; each one is unique, with individual personalities and preferences.
+Guide Dogs are unique, just like the people they support.

 That’s why we take the time to learn about every person and potential Guide Dog’s situation, lifestyle, and temperament before we can recommend a partnership.